microsoft/vscode-dev-containers/README.md

   - **Dockerfile**: you are working on a single service that can be described by a single `Dockerfile`
   - **docker-compose**: you are working on services that are described using a `docker-compose-file.yml`.

-In all of the above cases you can tag a folder as a Development Container by adding a file `.vscode/devContainer.json` to the folder.
+In all of the above cases you can indicate that a folder can be opened as a Development Container by adding a file `.vscode/devContainer.json` to the folder.
 This file describes how to open the folder in a Development Container.
-This file can be considered the "recipe for creating a container".
+This file can be considered the _recipe for creating a container_.

 ### Image

 For this setup the `.vscode/devContainer.json` defines the following attributes:
 - `image`: the image with the runtime and tools that should be used to provision the Development Container.
 The VS Code and partner teams will make images for different stacks available.
 - `appPort`: an application port that is opened by the container, that is, when the container supports running a server that is listening at a particular port.
-- `extensions`: a set of extensions (given as an array of extension IDs) that should be installed into the container. .
+- `extensions`: a set of VS Code extensions (given as an array of extension IDs) that should be installed into the container. .

 For example: